sagarPakhrin/setup-script/README.md

 setup-script
 ============

-This is the script I run after a fresh linux install on my desktop.
+This is the script I run after a fresh linux install.

 Upgrading my Desktop
 --------------------